jtiscione/e-paper-frame/README.md

 for an e-ink display.

-You can paste an image, scale and place it, and perform Floyd Steinberg dithering on the result.
+You can paste an image, scale and place it, and perform Floyd Steinberg dithering on the result, restricting pixels to colors supported by the display.
 There are also tools for scribbling, drawing boxes, and adding text.

-When you are ready you can render the image on the display, the app will send the encoded image data to the Pico W using a series of HTTP POST requests.
+Once you click the upload button to render the image on the display, the app will send the encoded image data to the Pico W using a series of HTTP POST requests.

 # SUPPORTED DEVICES